 A potentially large upfront payment

-Oftentimes, making an escrow account requires a homebuyer to deposit an amount equal to several months of property taxes and insurance premiums.
-These are called “prepaid” and can add to your mortgage closing expenses.
+Making an escrow account often requires a homebuyer to deposit an amount equal to several months of property taxes and insurance premiums.
+These are “prepaid” and can add to your mortgage closing expenses.

 It can be hard to remove this account later if you change your mind once you already have an escrow account with your lender or servicer.